PulseWaves/Specification/specification.rst

     "Record ID", "unsigned long", "4 bytes"
     "Reserved", "unsigned long", "4 bytes"
-    "Record Length Before Footer", "long long", "8 bytes" "Description", "char[32]", "32 bytes"
+    "Record Length Before Footer", "long long", "8 bytes" "Description", "char[64]", "64 bytes"

 Pulse Records:
 ------------------------------------------------------------------------------

 All records must be the same type.
 Unused attributes must be set to the equivalent of zero for the respective data type (e.g. 0.0 for floating-point numbers, NULL for ASCII, 0 for integers).
-The pulse record format 0 expresses the pulse as an anchor point plus direction vector.
+The pulse record format 0 expresses the pulse as an anchor point plus target point that is 1000 sampling units away in the direction that the laser pulse was emitted.
+This makes it easy to represent the pulse in another coordinate system as it only requires to transform the two points, anchor and target.

 .. csv-table:: Pulse Record Type 0
     :header: "Item", "Format", "Size"